joonaspaakko/Photoshop-file-versions-script/README.md

 Alternatively you can find the settings at the top of the `Photoshop File Versions.jsx` file.

 > If the script folder contains `Photoshop File Versions.json`, the settings saved in that file will be used instead.
 You can reset the settings to whatever is in the `.jsx` file by trashing the `.json` file.
+The `.json` file is created when you first open the Settings Dialog.

 | Variable               | Type    | Description                                                                                                            |
 |------------------------|---------|------------------------------------------------------------------------------------------------------------------------|